-- Mid-February: A select group will be sent a supplementary application specifically for QuARMS.
+December: Selected applicants will be sent a supplementary application specifically for QuARMS.

-- Early May: All interviewed candidates will be notified of their QuARMS admissions status.
+April: All interviewed candidates will be notified of their QuARMS admissions status.

 Queen's offers need-based assistance to supplement family resources for students admitted to a first-entry undergraduate program at Queen's.
 (Please Note: the assessment of financial need resides with the Office of the University Registrar-Student Awards and is independent of the School of Medicine, QuARMS selection process)